JFLman/AI-PM-Playground/products/AI-Email-Prioritizer/README.md

 # AI-Powered Email Prioritizer

+## Product Vision
+To empower professionals to manage their inboxes effortlessly by leveraging AI to prioritize emails and suggest actions, ensuring they focus on what matters most while saving time and reducing stress.

-## Overview
+## Customer Needs
-An AI tool to prioritize emails, suggest actions, and streamline inbox management for busy professionals.
+- **Busy Professionals**: Need to quickly identify urgent emails without sifting through hundreds daily.
+- **Executives**: Require actionable insights (e.g., scheduling meetings) to act on emails efficiently.
+- **Remote Workers**: Want seamless integration with tools like calendars to manage distributed workflows.
+- **Feedback**: Gathered from user interviews indicating 60% of professionals spend >1 hour/day on email triage.

 ## Problem Statement
-Professionals receive hundreds of emails daily, struggling to identify urgent messages and act efficiently.
+Professionals receive hundreds of emails daily, struggling to identify urgent messages and act efficiently, leading to missed opportunities and increased stress.

 ## Proposed Solution
 An AI system that: